jprodrigues70/laravel-ghass/README.md

 <p align="center">
   GHASS
   <p align="center">
-    GHASS is a PHP GitHub API client that makes it easy to manage files in a GitHub repository.
+    GHASS is a PHP GitHub API client that makes it easy to manage files in a GitHub repository (privated or public).
   </p>
 </p>